 ADAPTING DURING THE PANDEMIC

-For 2020-2021, we transitioned our programming to online with a focus on current events and social justice:
+This past year, programming transitioned online with a focus on current events and social justice :

 - The Diller Teen Fellows Tikkun Olam Grants launched over the summer, giving each cohort the opportunity to become community changemakers through local grantmaking